HtooSayWah/Cyberbullying-System/README.md

 Cyber bullying detection system
 ===============================

-  this repositry proposes a supervised learning method: Naïve Bayes classifier to detect the cyberbullying contents for input sentence.
+  This repositry proposes a supervised learning method: Naïve Bayes classifier to detect the cyberbullying contents for input sentence.

 Referenced:<br/>